svelte-plugins/viewable/CONTRIBUTING.md

 # CONTRIBUTING

 Contributions are always welcome, no matter how big or small the contribution.
-Before contributing, please read the [code of conduct](COC.md).
+Before contributing, please read the [Code of Conduct](COC.md).

 ## TLDR;